Ivy-Apps/ivy-wallet/README.md

 - When we merge your first PR I ([Iliyan Germanov](https://www.linkedin.com/in/iliyan-germanov-3963b5b9/)) will endorse you on LinkedIn for Android Development and Kotlin
 - Personal recommendation on your LinkedIn profile after 10 successfully merged PRs

-I hope a lot more profile pictures are going to show up here, soon.
+I hope a lot more profile pictures are going to show up here, soon!

-### Special thanks to:
+### Contributors Wall:
 <a href="https://github.com/ILIYANGERMANOV/ivy-wallet/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=ILIYANGERMANOV/ivy-wallet" />
 </a>